-For those who have already filed their 2019 tax return and have direct deposit setup, the IRS will use this direct deposit and put the money directly in your account.
+For those who have already filed their 2019 tax return and have direct deposit setup (see how to setup direct deposit for your stimulus check), the IRS will use this direct deposit and put the money directly in your account.
 If the IRS does not have your banking details and has no means to do a direct deposit, they will send you a check.

 If you have not filed your 2019 taxes, they will use your 2018 taxes and, if you have direct deposit for this, they will do their best to do a direct deposit into your bank.
 If not, they will send the check to the address they have on file for you.

 You will all be receiving your stimulus checks at different times.

 The US government will initially make around 60 million payments during the week of April 13th for taxpayers who have their direct deposit information on file with the US government.